Assassination of Umberto I of Italy: Trial and conviction

 On 29 August 1900, at 09:00, the trial against Gaetano Bresci opened at the Assize Court of Milan.
 He was defended by the former anarchist Francesco Saverio Merlino, after Filippo Turati had refused so as not to compromise the Italian Socialist Party and his political career.
 The sentence arrived the very same day in the late afternoon, at 6 pm: Bresci was sentenced to life imprisonment, made more severe by solitary confinement for the first seven years in the Santo Stefano penitentiary on the island of Ventotene, in a nine-square-meter cell built to guard him.
-Word Vengeance had been carved into the wall.
-Suspicious circumstances of this event are leading to theories, than Bresci was murdered by his guards.
+The word Vengeance had been carved into the wall.
+Suspicious circumstances of this event are leading to theories that Bresci was murdered by his guards.

-Facing the harsh prison conditions, Italian government was worried about the attempt to set Bresci free by the members of Italian anarchist groups, preventing this to set additional guards.
+Facing the harsh prison conditions, the Italian government was worried about the attempt to set Bresci free by the members of Italian anarchist groups, prompting this to set additional guards.
 On 22 May 1901, Bresci was found hanging by the neck in his cell.

 Bresci's wife and daughter were forced to leave their home in West Hoboken, New Jersey.
 They were later able to return.

 The assassination directly inspired some other anarchist assassins, like Polish-American Leon Czolgosz, who committed the assassination of William McKinley, 25th president of the United States.